awsdocs/aws-dms-step-by-step/doc_source/chap-rdsoracle2aurora.steps.verifydatamigration.md

    Shipping             45
    ```

-Now you have successfully completed a database migration from an Amazon RDS Oracle DB instance to Amazon Aurora MySQL\.
+Now you have successfully completed a database migration from an Amazon RDS for Oracle database instance to Amazon Aurora MySQL\.